Home » Blog - All About Pets » Blog Posts - Pet Behaviour, Health & Safety » Summer Safety Rules Every Pet Parent Should Know

 Sunburn

-Your fur baby can burn just as much as you do.
+Your dog can burn in the summer heat just as much as you do.
 Light coloured dogs with short fur like white bull terriers are especially at risk, as are hairless cats.
-Apply a liberal animal-friendly SPF to their coats before you head out into the sun.
+Apply a liberal dog-friendly sunscreen before you head out into the sun.

 Drowning